DominoKorean/Render-dragon-shader-list/README.md

 <details>
 <summary>Information</summary>

-This is a mod for mcpelauncher-manifest that allows you to load RenderDragon shaders without messing with game files.
+This is a mod for mcpelauncher-manifest that allows you to load RenderDragon shaders without messing with game files.<br>

 [How to use the mod](https://faizul118.github.io/guides/shadersmodinstallation)

 </details>